wkhere/stackless/Doc/library/urllib.rst

 .. function:: urlencode(query[, doseq])

    Convert a mapping object or a sequence of two-element tuples to a "url-encoded" string, suitable to pass to :func:`urlopen` above as the optional *data* argument.
 This is useful to pass a dictionary of form fields to a ``POST`` request.
 The resulting string is a series of ``key=value`` pairs separated by ``'&'`` characters, where both *key* and *value* are quoted using :func:`quote_plus` above.
-If the optional parameter *doseq* is present and evaluates to true, individual ``key=value`` pairs are generated for each element of the sequence.
 When a sequence of two-element tuples is used as the *query* argument, the first element of each tuple is a key and the second is a value.
+The value element in itself can be a sequence and in that case, if the optional parameter *doseq* is evaluates to *True*, individual ``key=value`` pairs separated by ``'&'`` are generated for each element of the value sequence for the key.
 The order of parameters in the encoded string will match the order of parameter tuples in the sequence.
 The :mod:`urlparse` module provides the functions :func:`parse_qs` and :func:`parse_qsl` which are used to parse query strings into Python data structures.